Presented as part of

 The Official Unofficial Voting Station was created by Aram Han Sifuentes with the participation of a network of collaborators including Ishita Dharap, William Estrada, Undocumented Projects, Sadie Woods, Erin Delaney, and Jon Satrom.

 2020 Official Unofficial Collaborators in Los Angeles

 The Official Unofficial Motorcycle Voting Station is a collaboration between Carol Zou/MOTO VOTO and Aram Han Sifuentes.
 It is designed to raise awareness about and critique voter disenfranchisement.
 Anyone can cast a symbolic vote in this polling place on wheels, in which a motorcycle top box becomes a ballot box.
-With COVID-19 safety precautions in mind, The Official Unofficial Motorcycle Voting Station will pop up in various public spaces around Los Angeles from September 2020 through Election Day, November 3, 2020.
+With COVID-19 safety precautions in mind, The Official Unofficial Motorcycle Voting Station popped up in various public spaces around Los Angeles from September 2020 through Election Day, November 3, 2020.